-Buttercrunch lettuce is a low maintenance vegetable that rewards gardeners with mature plants in two months time.
-It's a good space filler in the garden while you wait for the weather to warm up for summer staples like tomatoes and peppers.
-You can also grow a row of attractive buttercrunch lettuce plants at the front of the spring border, in front of your flowering bulbs and pansies.
+Butterhead lettuce is a low-maintenance vegetable that rewards gardeners with mature plants in two months' time.
+It's a good space filler in the garden while you wait for the weather to warm up for summer staples such as tomatoes and peppers.
+You can also grow a row of attractive butterhead lettuce plants at the front of the spring border, in front of your flowering bulbs and pansies.
 When the spring flowers are done, you can harvest the lettuce and free up the flowerbed for something summery.

-Buttercrunch lettuce grows best in full sun.
-Plants will tolerate partial shade, and in hot climates some afternoon shade will help delay bolting.
+Butterhead lettuce grows best in full sun.
+Plants will tolerate part shade, and in hot climates, some afternoon shade will help delay bolting.

-Like all lettuces, buttercrunch lettuce does well in an average to rich, somewhat sandy soil.
+Like all lettuces, butterhead lettuce does well in an average to rich, somewhat sandy soil.
 Lettuce can succumb to rot in heavy clay soils, so if this describes your soil, consider container culture.
 A slightly acidic to neutral soil (6.0 to 7.0) is best.

-Keep your buttercrunch lettuce plants consistently moist from planting until harvest.
+Keep your butterhead lettuce plants consistently moist from planting until harvest.
 The ideal moisture will have your soil feeling like a wrung-out sponge.

 Temperature and Humidity

-Buttercrunch lettuce grows best in cool or moderate temperatures between 45 and 80 degrees Fahrenheit.
-Temperatures above eighty degrees signal plants to form flowers, which decreases eating quality.
-When summer temps get the best of your lettuce crop, take a break and plan on a second crop when fall arrives.
+Butterhead lettuce grows best in cool to moderate temperatures between 45 and 80 degrees Fahrenheit.
+Temperatures above 80 degrees Fahrenheit signal plants to form flowers (bolt), which decreases eating quality.
+When summer temps get the best of your lettuce crop, take a break and plan on planting a second crop of lettuce when fall arrives.

-Nitrogen-rich fertilizer promotes the leafy growth of buttercrunch lettuce.
-You can choose a single ingredient simple fertilizer like blood meal, or by adding generous amounts of compost or manure to the soil.
+Nitrogen-rich fertilizer promotes the leafy growth of butterhead lettuce.
+You can choose a single ingredient simple fertilizer such as blood meal, or feed by adding generous amounts of compost or manure to the soil.
 For a quick nutrient boost for successive plantings, use a liquid fertilizer formulated for vegetable gardens.

-Unlike many vegetables you can grow, it’s almost impossible to harvest buttercrunch lettuce too early.
+Unlike many vegetables, it’s almost impossible to harvest butterhead lettuce too early.
 The smallest leaves are tender and delicious as baby lettuce in salads.
 Make use of these leaves when thinning young plants in the garden.
 As the plants grow, you can harvest the outer leaves only, leaving the inner leaves to grow.
 Or, you can remove the entire plant if you desire a head of lettuce.
-By cutting the plant at the base and leaving the roots to grow, new leaves will sprout, giving buttercrunch lettuce a cut-and-come-again quality.
+By cutting the plant at the base and leaving the roots to grow, new leaves will sprout, giving butterhead lettuce a cut-and-come-again quality.

-It’s important to harvest buttercrunch lettuce before the plants bolt, or produce flower stalks.
+It’s important to harvest butterhead lettuce before the plants bolt (produce flower stalks).
 The leaves of bolting plants become bitter and unpalatable.

-Buttercrunch lettuce is delicate, and wilts quickly after harvest.
+Butterhead lettuce is delicate and wilts quickly after harvest.
 Pick the leaves in the late morning when the dew has dried, or in the evening.
 Store the leaves dry in the crisper drawer of your refrigerator, set on high humidity if your drawer has controls.
-Store the lettuce away from ethylene-producing produce like apples and other fruit that will hasten the wilt and decay of the leaves.
+Store the lettuce away from ethylene-producing produce such apples and other fruit, which will hasten the wilt and decay of the leaves.

-Slugs and aphids are the worst pests for the succulent, rapid growing buttercrunch lettuce leaves.
-Avoid sprays, as you will be eating these leaves eventually.
+Slugs and aphids are the worst pests for the succulent, rapid-growing butterhead lettuce leaves.
+Avoid chemical sprays, as you will be eating these leaves eventually.
 Practice cultural controls, such as handpicking and traps for slugs, or blasts of water for aphids.